 These are language courses where the basic sounds and structures of the language are introduced.
 Emphasis is placed on oral comprehension and speaking.
-Students learn to understand and participate in simple conversations or questionanswer situations on a few topics.
+Students learn to understand and participate in simple conversations or question-answer situations on a few topics.
 Basic grammatical structures of the language are introduced.
 Writing skills are based on previously learned conversational patterns.
 Students become acquainted with some basic facts of history, geography, and customs.
+Topics may include greetings, colors, weather, family, house/home, sports, school situations, numbers, telling time, descriptions and basic food and drink.
 The course covers approximately one-half of the New York State Syllabus (Checkpoint A).
 The second half is taught in level I. Students will take a district-level final exam at the end of this course.